w3f/polkadot-wiki/docs/learn-consensus.md

 consensus.
 It is the way that the nodes in a decentralized network are able to stay synced with each other.
 Without consensus for the decentralized network of nodes in a blockchain, there is no way to ensure that the state one node believes is true will be shared by the other nodes.
-Consensus aims to provide the _objective_ view of the state amid participants which each have their own _subjective_ views of the network.
+Consensus aims to provide the _objective_ view of the state amid participants who each have their own _subjective_ views of the network.
 It is the process by which these nodes communicate and come to agreement, and are able to build new blocks.